ustc-ivclab/IPM/README.md

-## :electric_plug: Network Inference and Post-Processing
+## :brain: Network Inference and Post-Processing

 To obtain the partition flags for accelerating the modified VTM encoder, we process the raw sequence using the proposed neural network, and apply the post-processing algorithm to generate the text file for modified VTM encoder.